 First Time Cruise Tips: Preventing Sea Sickness

 I could probably write a whole post on this.
-Guys, I was sick the whole seven days.
-I even knew I was prone to seasickness so packed everything imaginable beforehand: dramamine, ginger, sea bands.
+Guys, I was sick for the whole seven days.
+I even knew I was prone to seasickness so packed everything imaginable beforehand: Dramamine, ginger, sea bands.

 Quickly, let’s talk about what causes seasickness.
 It’s when your eyes and your inner ears send your brain different signals.
 For instance, on a boat your ears are telling your brain you’re moving, but your eyes – say if you’re inside a ship, say you’re not moving.
 Once the brain gets these confusing signals it causes motion sickness.
 Fun!